Purely electronic model for exciton-polaron formation in moir\'e heterostructures

-with $\nbar_{\sigma \kk} = 1-n_{\sigma \kk} = 1-\langle{c_{\sigma \kk}^\dagger c_{\sigma \kk}\rangle}$.
-We treat the repulsive electron-electron interaction purely on a mean-field level, renormalizing the electron dispersion $\eps_\kk^e$.
+with lattice translation vectors $\mathbf{a}_{1/2} = (\pm \sqrt{3}/2, 1/2)^T$ and $\mathbf{a}_3 = (0, -1)^T$, corresponding to a particle hopping on a triangular lattice with hopping parameter $t$.
 We use the lowest-energy solution of Eq.~\eqref{eq:excitonSchro} to define the exciton operator $x_\pbold^\dagger$ though Eq.~\eqref{eq:exitonWavefuncApp}.
 For R-stacking, the exciton wavefunction is strongly localized in real space, while for H-stacking, it is spread over three sites; see Fig.~\ref{fig:Supp_exWF}.
 At very high electron densities $\nu$, most states are already occupied, such that $\psi_\kk(\pbold)$ is only non-zero for $\kk$ close to the corners of the Brillouin zone, leading to a less localized exciton wavefunction in real space.